Skip to content

 # Karpenter-managed nodes will be terminated automatically when NodePools are deleted

-• I ran a batch Job with 10 parallel pods on Spot instances
+• I executed a batch Job with 10 parallel pods running successfully on Spot instances.

-• I verified Karpenter provisioned Spot nodes within 90 seconds
+• I verified Karpenter provisioned Spot nodes natively within 90 seconds.

-• I installed OpenCost and viewed cost allocation by namespace and team label
+• I installed OpenCost and generated cost allocation reviews by namespace and label.

 You have completed the EKS Deep Dive series.
-You now understand EKS architecture, networking, identity, storage, and production operations.
-To continue your cloud Kubernetes journey, explore the AKS Deep Dive or GKE Deep Dive series, or compare all three providers with the Hyperscaler Rosetta Stone.
+You now fundamentally understand advanced EKS architecture, complex networking, deep identity integrations, and granular production operations logic.
+To continue scaling your cloud capabilities across different vendor philosophies, explore the AKS Deep Dive or GKE Deep Dive series, or compare the nuances of all three providers simultaneously with the Hyperscaler Rosetta Stone.